wpilibsuite/allwpilib/design-docs/commands-v3.md

 command at that same index that’s running at a later point in time, making data analysis in AdvantageScope difficult since we can’t rely on consistent ordering.

+Telemetry will send lists of the on-deck and running commands.
+Commands in those lists will appear as an ID number, parent command ID (if any; top level commands have no parent), name, names of the required resources, priority level, last time to process, and total processing time.
+Separate runs of the same command object have different ID numbers and processing time data.
+The total time spent in the scheduler loop will also be included, but not the aggregate total of _all_ loops.

 ## Non-Goals

 ### Preemptive Multitasking